esyede/rakit/packages/docs/data/database/raw.md

 ## Basic Knowledge

-Raw queries are lines of queries written directly, which will be sent to the database server and executed immediately.
-The `query()` method is used to execute raw SQL queries against your database connection.
+`query()` sends SQL straight to the database connection and runs it as it is.

 #### Retrieving records from the database: